granumignis/PaperDelivery2000/README.md

 Mouse

 	Move cursor  to change Aim Direction
-	Left click to throw
+	Left click to throw a newspaper

 Dual Stick GamePad (Tested on Xbox 360 Controller)

 	Left Stick Moves
 	Right Stick Changes Aim Direction
-	Shoot with 'A' (bottom face button or right trigger)
+	Throw a newspaper with the'A' button (bottom face button) or right trigger

 ## HOW TO PLAY: VISUALS

-	That little thing coming out of you is an aim reticle Those are mailboxes around you
-	the thing you are shooting is a newspaper
+	That dotted line indicates where you are currently aiming Those white box/post things around you are mailboxes The thing you are throwing is a newspaper
-		(You are actually throwing it)

 ## HOW TO PLAY: TIPS

 	Don't run out of papers!
 (You only get 6!)
+	Score multipliers are applied based on your distance to the mailboxes!
+	Try to deliver two papers within one second, a point multiplier will be applied!